TrueC-D/prework-videos-intro-to-hashes/README.md

 | hometown     | Pittsburgh, PA       |
 | current_location  | New York, NY     |

 + This is how our hash will be organized.
 We can simply add those pairs when we create our hash now.
-I'll pair these up using the hashrocket symbol - an equals sign followed by a greater-than sign
+I'll pair these up using the hashrocket symbol - an equals sign followed by a greater-than sign.
 ```ruby
 person = { "name" => "Ian", "age" => 99, "hometown" => "Pittsburgh, PA", "current_location" => "New York, NY"}
 ```